tbogdanov/TimurBogdanov_API/README.md

 For HW2, see SoapYandexTest/ folder.
-It includes the soapUI project file (Open Source, gradle-based version)
+It includes the soapUI project file (Open Source, groovy-based version)

 # Test cases